 Mr. Bullock received one of the first joint LL.M. degrees from environmental and international law programs of The George Washington University Law School.
 His thesis focused on the emerging concept of sustainable development in international law and the need for governments, private enterprise, and public interest groups to work in a cooperative manner to create sustainable economic growth.

-Mr. Bullock was recognized in 2018 and the five years immediately preceding as a Washington, D.C.
+Mr. Bullock was recognized in 2019 and the six years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Environmental Litigation by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.